10 healthy habits for women in 30s

 - Nutrient-rich foods for sustained energy: Incorporating more whole grains, lean proteins, healthy fats, and fiber-laden foods is beneficial for maintaining consistent energy levels and supporting digestion.

-- Cutting down on processed foods and sugar: Reducing intake of processed foods, refined sugars, and excessive caffeine aids in stabilising blood sugar levels and preventing hormonal discrepancies.
+- Cutting down on processed foods and sugar: Reducing intake of processed foods, refined sugars, and excessive caffeine helps in stabilising blood sugar levels and preventing hormonal discrepancies.

 - Bone health and necessary nutrients: Calcium and vitamin D are vital in your 30s for ensuring strong bones and reducing the risk of osteoporosis in the future.